Women's Concepts Logo

 Understanding Humectants

 Humectants are hygroscopic ingredients, meaning they have a strong affinity for water vapor.
 Popular examples include hyaluronic acid, glycerin, and aloe vera.
 These ingredients function by attracting water from the environment or the deeper layers of the skin itself.
-In humid environments, humectants excel – they readily absorb water vapor from the air, delivering a plumping effect and a healthy glow to the skin.
+In humid environments, humectants excel.
+The air is saturated with water molecules and therefore humectants readily draw upon this readily available moisture, delivering a plumping effect and a healthy glow to the skin.

 However, the effectiveness of humectants hinges on the surrounding humidity.
 In dry climates, the air contains significantly fewer water molecules.
 This creates a conundrum – with limited external moisture available, humectants might resort to drawing water from the deeper layers of your skin to maintain their own hydration state.
 This can lead to a phenomenon known as “trans-epidermal water loss,” ultimately dehydrating the skin and exacerbating existing dryness.